 Inspirational Projects

-The Girl Scout Leadership Experience in the words of Gold Award Girl Scouts
+The Girl Scout Leadership Experience as described by Gold Award Girl Scouts

 One of the best perks of being a Gold Award Interviewer is the opportunity to read the final reflection after they complete their Gold Award.
 I think what they have to say sums up the program better than anything I could say.